What Stephen Hawking's Final Paper Says (And Doesn't Say)

 What Stephen Hawking’s Final Paper Says (And Doesn’t Say)

 Before he died, renowned cosmologist Stephen Hawking submitted a paper, with co-author Thomas Hertog, to an as-yet-unknown journal.
-The paper deals with the concept of the multiverse and a theory known as cosmic inflation.
+Hawking’s last known scientific writing, the paper deals with the concept of the multiverse and a theory known as cosmic inflation.
 Though the paper currently exists only in pre-print form, meaning it hasn’t completed the process of peer-review, it’s received a significant amount of coverage.
 “Stephen Hawking’s last paper,” after all, does have a bit of a mythological ring to it.

 Stephen Hawking wrote a lot of papers, though.
 Most dealt with the same sort of heady concepts as his last, and few received such an inordinate amount of attention.
-The things Hawking thought and wrote about are abstract, they exist largely in the realm of theory.
-Even more well-known concepts like Hawking radiation have continued to elude scientists.
+Claims that the paper make predictions for the end of universe, or could prove the multiverse exists abound.
+But it’s worth remembering that the things Hawking thought and wrote about are abstract, they exist largely in the realm of theory.
+Even more well-known concepts like Hawking radiation have continued to elude scientists, so drawing solid conclusions from any one paper is difficult..
 Like many topics in theoretical physics, the ideas that Stephen Hawking pondered were so radical and far-out that we usually couldn’t even test them.

 And even for one of the brightest minds of our time, the calculations are extremely complex.
-Hawking and Hertog describe their preliminary theory as a “toy model,” or one that significantly simplifies the real world to make the calculations easier, but it wouldn’t necessarily reflect the universe as we see it.
+Hawking and Hertog describe their preliminary theory as a “toy model,” or one that significantly simplifies the real world to make the calculations easier.
+Such a model wouldn’t necessarily reflect the universe as we see it.
 No one said theoretical physics was easy.

 Many Universes

 Stephen Hawking’s last paper is titled “A Smooth Exit from Eternal Inflation?”
-It deals with the idea of a multiverse, a vast collection of universes that exist simultaneously, though they’re spread out almost unimaginably far from each other.
+It tackles the idea of a multiverse, a vast collection of universes that exist simultaneously, though they’re spread out almost unimaginably far from each other.
 Multiverses arose, the theory goes, because of something called inflation.
 In the fractions of a second after our universe emerged, space-time expanded at an immense rate.
 As it did so, tiny quantum fluctuations expanded to become the large-scale features of the universe we observe today, and which serve as evidence that the theory might be true.

 Under a variation of the theory that Hawking and Hertog work with, called eternal inflation, this inflation continues forever in most places, but, in some patches, it stops.
 Where it stops, universes form — our own and others, in a repeating process that never ends.
 In these universes, the laws of physics all look different, meaning constants we take for granted like the speed of light would vary between them.